a3linux/homecloud-docker/README.md

 ![homecloud deploy diagram](docs/homecloud-docker-diagram.drawio.png)

-## How to start
+## Preparation and requirements

+**First of all, please clone this git repository to the machine**

-### Requirement
+### Requirements

 Before start, please confirm the OS environment has essential parts,

-* Actually, you MUST have Docker-CE installed with compose, [Install Docker on ubuntu](https://docs.docker.com/engine/install/ubuntu/) might be helpful.
+* Recommend hardware >2.0GHz multiple cores CPU and >8GB memory
+* Ubuntu 22.04 LTS server
+* Docker-ce

+And you might need,

 * DNS Names, at least you need two, one for primary service as Nextcloud, the other for Authentication service(Authentik), e.g www.example.com and auth.example.com